edgeless-project/nextless/edgeless_con/README.md

 The set of both logical and physical instances is modified by the transformations (`crate::ir::transformations::*`).
 They are grouped into
-* the Logical Phase logically optimizing the requested application input (represented by `crate::ir::pipeline::default_logical::DefaultLogicalPipeline`) and
+* the Logical Phase logically optimizing the requested Application input (represented by `crate::ir::pipeline::default_logical::DefaultLogicalPipeline`) and
-* the Physical Phase handling typical orchestration tasks such as scaling and placement and the optimization of the application instances.
+* the Physical Phase handling typical orchestration tasks such as scaling and placement and the optimization of the Actor instances.

 The Physical Phase is represented by `crate::ir::pipeline::default_orchestration::DefaultOrchestrationPipeline` and `crate::ir::pipeline::default_physical::DefaultPhysicalPipeline`.